 + If the command to clear or reset TPM is visible but cannot be selected, your TPM is already cleared - skip to step 3.

 Save Changes and Exit - Once you choose the clear the TPM, you must save changes, exit the BIOS/UEFI settings, and then allow the machine to restart.
 Boot immediately back into BIOS/ UEFI for the next step.

 Enable TPM - After clearing TPM, make sure any settings in the BIOS that affect TPM being “visible”, “active”, or otherwise interactive with an OS are enabled.

 Save Changes, Exit, and Proceed- Now that TPM is cleared, visible, and active, you can proceed with installing CloudReady as normal.
 Make sure you check for any other special installation notes or BIOS tweaks linked on the certified models list.

 If you do not want CloudReady to use your device’s TPM chip, you can disable it instead of clearing and activating it as described in the previous section.

 To do that, enter the BIOS/UEFI settings as described above, but instead of clearing or enabling any settings, set them to be hidden, deactivated, or disabled in all cases.

 See the above sections for more info on what effect this may have.

-If you are having any issues that you believe may be TPM-related, or have questions, just reach out to our support team in the usual way - chat, email, or phone.
+If you are having any issues that you believe may be TPM-related, or have questions, just reach out to our support team.